hjrdave/get-treble-gsm/src/posts/api-docs/advanced/core-concepts.md

 ### Global State is not for All State
 Some popular GSM's like React Redux encourage developers to centralize all component state.
 There are advantages to this method, but this comes with its own issues.
 It is often tedious to put every piece of component state into the GSM.
 It also defeats React’s component architecture.
 Having a self-contained component with all of the state, styling, logic, and markup is what makes component based front-ends so magnificent.
 When all state is put in the global state this breaks this design pattern and makes creating components tedious.

-It is of my opinion that state should only be put in the GSM when it makes sense to do so.
+It is of my <u>opinion</u> that state should only be put in the GSM when it makes sense to do so.
 React manages local state very well, and if that state does not need to be used by other components then it should live within its host component.
 If state will be shared amongst many components then it should be put in the GSM to prevent prop drilling and lifting up state.

 This separation is important to enjoy the best parts of React, but also to have the added benefit and power of a GSM.